 Most days, I roll out of bed around 11 AM and get to work on my niche sites while still in my pajamas.
-I’ve been doing this since early 2009 and have seen my income go from nothing to five figures a month.
+I’ve been doing this full-time since April 18, 2009 (my first day of cubicle freedom, though technically it was a Saturday – but that still counts, right?) and have seen my income go from nothing to five figures a month.
 In mid-2014, I started an 11-month RTW trip that was financed by my niche sites.

 I’m not a guru.
 I’m just tired of hearing how there are no women in SEO or Internet Marketing.
 There’s plenty of us and we make bank just like the guys.
 I’m also tired of seeing gurus selling courses and coaching on making money from SEO and niche sites when these same gurus haven’t ranked sites or made decent income from them in years (yes, I know of

 I also do a LOT of testing with my sites.
 I have white hat sites and grey hat sites.
 I never rely on what the gurus preach as gospel (though at least two people I’ve shared info with are selling it now, go figure), as I prefer to run my own tests.
 So, if I tell you that something does/does not work, then you can bet your ass that I tested that shit myself. (but I still recommend you do your own testing)

 I watch a LOT of cartoons, mostly Adventure Time.
 LSP is my favorite character, followed closely by BMO.